Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Introduction

 \subsection{Organization}

 The rest of the paper is organized as follows.
-In \cref{sec:main_results} we describe our main results.
-Applications to parametric models are provided in \cref{sec:applications}.
-The proofs of all key results are presented in \cref{sec:proofs}.
-Finally \cref{sec:lemmas} contains the proofs of some technical lemmas.
+In \cref{sec:main_results} we describe our main results when $\xi_0=0$.
+In particular,~\cref{th:xi_n_wass}~and~\cref{th:power} yield asymptotic limits of $\xi_n$ (centered and scaled) and asymptotic expressions for $\bpj$ depending on how fast $c_n\downarrow 0$.
+Applications of these results to test for independence in popular local parametric models are provided in \cref{sec:applications}.
+In particular,~\cref{cor:xi_mix}~and~\cref{cor:xi_reg} highlight the $n^{-1/4}$ detection boundary.
+In \cref{sec:degtest} (see~\cref{thm:test_assoc}), we show that the test $\phi_n$ constructed in \eqref{eq:asymtest} is minimax optimal for the testing problem~\eqref{eq:revprob} when $\xi_0>0$.
+The proofs of all main results are presented in the Appendix A. Finally, Appendix B contains the proofs of some additional results and technical lemmas.